Should you upgrade to a "green" heating & cooling system?

 A new, energy-efficient air conditioning unit will cost $3,600 – $7,200 and will save you an estimated 20 percent on energy costs.
 Energy Star® is a U.S. Environmental Protection Agency voluntary program that helps people and organizations save money and reduce greenhouse gas emissions by identifying factories, office equipment, home appliances and electronics that have superior energy efficiency.

 Energy.gov, the federal government’s Energy Department website, seems to align with that viewpoint.
-"Most central air conditioning units last about 20 years.
-At 12 years old, your air conditioning unit is passing its mid-life point.
-Even if your air conditioner is only 10 years old, you may save 20-40 percent of your cooling energy costs by replacing it with a newer, more efficient model.
-Finally, if you are not sure of the condition of your existing HVAC system, getting a professional opinion might be well worth the cost of a service call."
+"Today's best air conditioners use 30% to 50% less energy to produce the same amount of cooling as air conditioners made in the mid-1970s.
+Even if your air conditioner is only 10 years old, you may save 20% to 40% of your cooling energy costs by replacing it with a newer, more efficient model."

 One last note on replacing your unit.
 Make sure your new system is installed properly by a professional HVAC installer.
 Improper installation of new equipment could shorten the life of the system and wind up costing you more on your utility bills.
 View Energy Star’s® Verified HVAC Certified Guide.